The City of Kalamunda provides several activites to engage and involve the young people of our community.

 * Please note, as this is an all-ages event, the exhibition opening night will be alcohol free.

-In The Mix is a music program for emerging young artists looking to develop their skills, collaborate with other young musicians and learn about the West Australian music industry.
-The program includes music workshops which focus on performance
+In The Mix (ITM) is a music program for emerging young artists looking to develop their skills, collaborate with other young musicians and learn about the West Australian music industry.

 Young people aged 10-13 are welcome to apply for this program, however 14-25 year olds will be given priority when booking.
 We are looking for passionate musicians who are keen to learn and collaborate with other young artists.
 If you are a singer,